This information will help you improve your sleep when you’re at home.

 - Waking up in the middle of the night.

 Problems with sleep can also be caused by medical conditions other than cancer.
 Talk with your healthcare provider if you think this might be an issue for you.
+For more information on sleep problems, read the resource Managing Insomnia.

 Ways to Improve Sleep